Spagecko/PythonFlaskWeatherApp/README.md

  - loging in with email and password
  - saving user data
  - register new users
+ - Users can enter in zipcode and have it saved to DB

  # work in progress
  - fixing logout
  - code clean up
  - create a more creative layout
  - better weather cards that displays more infomation
- - user to enter new data then it to be saved in the DB
  - need to clean up this repo
+ - users to delete info